Gesee-y/Cruise.jl/README.md

 using Cruise
 using SDLOutdoors
 using SDLHorizons
+using AssetCrates

 # We create a new app
 app = CruiseApp()
+manager = CrateManager() # The resources manager

+# Here we are assigning the global resources manager
+AssetCrates.getmanager() = manager

 # Initialise SDL style window with a SDL renderer
 win = CreateWindow(SDLStyle, "Example", 640, 480)
 backend = InitBackend(SDLRender, GetStyle(win).window, 640, 480)

 # We import our resource as an ImageCrate

 img = @crate "docs|example|assets|001.png"::ImageCrate

 # Then we define our bindings